apondlife/discone/notes/wip.md

 what is projected
 ---
 don't merge aaa
-- fix wall transfer tangent
+- fix wall transfer tangent (goes negative, does weird stuff)
 - friction as a fn of slope
 - check/fix gaps in wall skid particle
+- vertical attack on wall-to-wall transfer

 - wall system no wall gravity